Czechs called three times more and used ten times more data services in the EU than in the same period last year

 The largest number of foreigners visiting the Czech Republic were Germans; the number of Dutch saw the biggest increase

 During the summer, the number of foreign mobile numbers registering in the T-Mobile network was approximately 20% higher in comparison with last year.
 The top five included citizens of Germany (accounting for nearly one-half of the entire top five), Slovakia, Poland, Ukraine and Austria.
 When comparing the change in the number of roaming users with June 2017, it was the Dutch who saw the biggest increase.
 The number of visitors from the top-five countries listed above in the operator’s network was more or less stagnant or even decreased, which is presumably attributable to the fact that these foreigners largely spend a longer time in the Czech Republic and leave the country during the summer or that (in the case of visitors from neighbouring countries) they live in border areas and visit our country frequently throughout the year.

 T-Mobile was the first operator in the Czech Republic to have introduced EU Roaming on 2 April 2017 as part of its new Mobil tariff plans and new tariff plans for business customers, which were introduced one day later.
 The operator activated tariff plans complying with the aforementioned EU regulation for all residential customers on 11 June this year.

-A founding member of the UN Global Compact network in the Czech Republic, T-Mobile Czech Republic places emphasis on taking a responsible approach to the environment and society.
-It adheres to fair business practices, helps beneficial applications and services to see the light of day, supports non-profit organisations, small businesses and individuals, and lends a helping hand whenever crisis situations arise.
+T-Mobile Czech Republic places emphasis on taking a responsible approach to the environment and society.
+It adheres to fair business practices, helps beneficial applications and services to see the light of day, supports non-profit organizations, small businesses and individuals, and lends a helping hand whenever crisis situations arise.
 The company’s employees serve as volunteers in many places across the entire Czech Republic.